gioui/gio/README.md

 To build a Gio program as an .aar package, use the gio tool.
 For example,

+	$ export ANDROID_HOME=...
 	$ go run gioui.org/cmd/gio -target android gioui.org/apps/gophers

-to produce gophers.aar, ready to use in an Android project.
+produces gophers.aar, ready to use in an Android project.
 To run the demo on an Android device:

 	$ git clone https://git.sr.ht/~eliasnaur/gio